 The genocide of some one million Rwandan Tutsis by their Hutu neighbors remains a disgraceful and too-little-known episode in recent world history.
-Alas, Terry George’s ineffectual “Hotel Rwanda” only partly rectifies that problem.
+Alas, Terry George’s ineffectual “Hotel Rwanda” only partly rectifies that problem, taking what ought to have been a complex, powerful inquiry and simplifying it to a story about the resilience of the human spirit.
+Made firmly in the self-conscious, change-the-world mold of many of the films about the apartheid years in South Africa, pic is lent dimension by Don Cheadle’s exquisitely crafted lead performance.
 Grueling subject matter portends a hard road commercially for this fall MGM release.

 For some 100 days in 1994, the streets of Rwanda gushed with blood, following the death of President Juvenal Habyarimana in a suspicious plane crash.
 Further spurred on by the hate-spewing propaganda of local radio broadcaster RTLM, armed Hutu militias hell-bent on ethnic extermination took to the streets, indiscriminately slaughtering Tutsis and the moderate Hutus who dared to stand in their way.
 Of the many compelling stories to emerge from the bloodshed was that of Paul Rusesabagina (Cheadle), the Hutu manager of the posh Hotel Des Milles Collines in Rwandan capital Kigali, who sheltered more than 1,200 Tutsi friends, relatives and strangers from the start of the genocide in April to his evacuation in July.